BjornMelin/ai-job-scraper/docs/user/getting-started.md

 - Check your OpenAI account has credits

-- The app will fallback to CSS extraction automatically
+- The app will fall back to CSS extraction automatically

 #### Empty job results